 Rest period

-Industrial Path
+Industrial Path of Natural Cork Stoppers

 Cork goes through a series of stages, from the cork plank to the cork stopper, which depend on the type of stopper to be produced.
-Natural cork stoppers are punched from a single piece of cork, whereas technical stoppers are produced from a body consisting of agglomerated cork granules, to the ends of which natural cork discs may be applied.

 Boiling the Planks